Evidence for the charge asymmetry in $pp \rightarrow t\bar{t}$ production at $\sqrt{s}= 13$ TeV with the ATLAS detector: Results

 The charge asymmetry is affected by a particular linear combination of operator coefficients~\cite{Brivio:2019ius,Rosello:2015sck,Zhang:2010dr}.
 This measurement is therefore complementary to cross-section measurements and very valuable in disentangling blind directions in global SMEFT fits~\cite{Brivio:2019ius}.

 The operators are implemented in the SMEFT@NLO UFO model~\cite{Degrande:2020evl} in the \MGNLO package~\cite{Alwall:2014hca}.
-The relation between the operator coefficients and the charge asymmetry is determined at NLO accuracy in the strong coupling constant and is parameterised with an analytic function~\cite{Ethier:2021bye}.
+The relation between the operator coefficients and the charge asymmetry is determined at NLO accuracy in the strong coupling constant and is parameterised with an analytic function~\cite{Ethier:2021bye}\footnote{We thank E. Vryonidou and C. Zhang for providing us the NLO predictions in the SMEFT, and for the parameterisation of the dependence of the differential charge asymmetry measurement on the Wilson coefficients of the SMEFT that form the basis of the EFT interpretation.}.
 If the `positive' and `negative' cross-sections are defined as $\sigma^{+}=\sigma(\dYtt>0)$ and $\sigma^{-}=\sigma(\dYtt<0)$, respectively, they can be expressed as a function of the relevant operator coefficients:

 Fits with two different parameterisations are performed: one that retains only the \textit{linear} terms proportional to $\Lambda^{-2}$ due to the interference of the dimension-six operators with the SM, and a second \textit{quadratic} parameterisation that also retains the dimension-six-squared terms proportional to $\Lambda^{-4}$.
 In the quadratic fit the cross-terms $C_i C_j$ involving two different operator coefficients are taken into account.
 The $\sigma^{\pm}_\text{SM}$ term in the parameterisation -- determined at NLO accuracy with SMEFT@NLO~\cite{Degrande:2020evl} -- is replaced by the NNLO prediction from Ref.~\cite{Czakon:2017lgo}.